Introduction

 )

-# as we only have one group here we only need reference_date, delay,
+We only have one group here so we only need reference_date

 reporting_triangle_df <- select(